-Beginning with students who enter Grade 7 in the 2020-2021 school year, or who were new to MCPS and in Grades 8-12, must receive one dose of the Tetanus-diptheria-acellular pertussis (Tdap) vaccination and one dose of the Meningococcal conjugate vaccination (MCV4) before the first day of school.
+Students who enter Grade 7 in the 2023-2024 school year, or who were new to MCPS and in Grades 8-12, must receive one dose of the Tetanus-diphtheria-acellular pertussis (Tdap) vaccination and one dose of the Meningococcal conjugate vaccination (MCV4) before the first day of school.
+Students who do not have the required vaccinations within 20 days of starting school must demonstrate proof of vaccination, positive titer results, or proof of a vaccination appointment.

 These vaccinations are required by the state of Maryland for school attendance.
-Acceptable proofs of vaccinations are a computergenerated vaccination record from the student's health-care provider or the Maryland Department of Health Immunization Certificate (Form 896), found at https://www.montgomeryschoolsmd.org/departments/forms/pdf/mdh%20896.pdf, that is completed by the health-care provider.
-Additional information about immunization requirements can be found here: https://www.montgomeryschoolsmd.org/info/immunizations/.
+Acceptable proofs of vaccinations are a computer-generated vaccination record from the student's health-care provider or the Maryland Department of Health Immunization Certificate (Form 896), found www.nontgomeryschoolsmd.org/departments/forms/pdf/mdh_896_form.pdf, that is completed by the health-care provider.